America during World War II: The Home Front (1941-45)

 Home Life

 World War II accounts of course focus on the desperate fighting fought out on the far-flung battlefields of the War.
-An important topic is also of course the home front.
+An important topic is also the home front.
 This is especially true of America which in President Roosevelt's words became the great Arsenal of Democracy as well as its breadbasket.
+American war production exceeded that of all the Axis countries combined.
 We have begun to collect information on American homelife during the War.
-Here there are a range of interesting topics, including advertisng, rationing, popular culture, and much more.
-The American homefront not only played a major role in the war, but changed Ameica in many fundamental ways.
+It armed not only its own forces, but helped armed its allies as well.
+Concerning the Ameroican home front there are a range of interesting topics, including advertisng, rationing, popular culture, and much more.
+The American homefront not only played a major role in the winning the War, but the vast effort to expand productio also changed Ameica in many fundamental ways.

 Schools